andrewgryan/leaflet-html/README.md

 ## Motivation

-Expressing Leaflet in HTML enables compatibility with all front end frameworks.
+Expressing Leaflet in HTML enables compatibility with a wide range of front end frameworks.

 Fine grained reactive frameworks such as [Solid JS](https://solidjs.com) or [Van JS](https://vanjs.org) are ideal candidates for client side development.